 National Board Examination

 The American Dental Association’s Joint Commission of National Dental Examinations is responsible for the creation of the National Board Dental Hygiene Examination.
 This 350 multiple-choice question computerized examination will test your knowledge of clinical dental hygiene services, theory of dental hygiene, and community health.
 Additionally, patient cases will be presented and you will be questioned on them.
 Pearson Vue testing centers in the following Massachusetts locations administer the national board exam:

 Regional Board Examination

 Next comes the regional examination for dental hygiene licensure in Massachusetts.
-Traditionally, Massachusetts requires candidates to pass the North East Regional Board Examination, made up of two sections: a Computer Simulated Clinical Examination (CSCE) and a Patient Treatment Clinical Examination (PTCS).
+Traditionally, Massachusetts requires candidates to pass the Commission on Dental Competency Assessments exam, made up of two sections: a Computer Simulated Clinical Examination (CSCE) and a Patient Treatment Clinical Examination (PTCS).
 You may also take examinations on Local Anesthesia for Dental Hygienists and Nitrous Oxide for Dental Hygienists if you wish.

 The CSCE is administered at the following Massachusetts Prometric test centers:

 The PTCS is administered at the following Massachusetts locations: